Jean-Francois-C/SAP-Security-Audit/README.md

   + Integrity protection
   + Privacy protection
 ```
 > To audit the SNC settings, collect and review the "RSPARAM" configuration file (Use the Tcode SA38 and then enter RSPARAM).
-The default settings are not
 ```
 Parameter name			     Description
 ———————————————————————————————————————————————————————————————————————————————————————————